-Polices associated with environmentally responsible land use are closely related to the Growth Plan and Servicing Plan policies for water stewardship, and should be considered together.
-The polices associated with Environmentally Responsible Land Use reflect the following key considerations:
+Policies associated with protecting and enjoying the environment are closely related to the Growth Plan and Servicing Plan policies for water stewardship, and should be considered together.
+The polices reflect the following key considerations:

-- Flood policy is highly influenced by Provincial Flood Hazard mapping and the CMRB has a desire for application of a higher design standard. - Assessment of environmentally sensitive areas is complex, and requires consideration at the watershed, regional, local and site level.
+- Flood policy is highly influenced by Provincial Flood Hazard mapping and the CMRB has a desire for application of a higher design standard. - Assessment of Environmentally Sensitive Areas is complex, and requires consideration at the watershed, regional, local and site level.
 The regional approach to Environmentally Sensitive Areas will need to be integrated with other scales of planning.

-CMR Goals Growth Plan Objectives The CMR recognizes the important role of natural systems in the region. (a) Increase awareness and understanding of natural and sensitive areas through Environmentally Sensitive Area mapping.(b) Preserve the function of regionally significant natural systems.
-The CMR is a leader in sustainable regional planning, which minimizes the impacts of development on our land, water, and air. (c) Plan responsibly in flood prone areas through sensitive development and flood mitigation. (d) Reduce the Region's impact on the environment and climate through proper and efficient land use planning, including the use of measurable targets to reduce impacts on land, water and air. (e) Increase the environmental, economic, and social resiliency of our region.
+CMR Vision Elements Growth Plan Objectives We enjoy and protect our spectacular natural environment which has been a source of our quality of life and prosperity (a) Increase awareness and understanding of natural and sensitive areas through Environmentally Sensitive Area mapping. for thousands of years. (b) Preserve the function of Regionally Significant natural The Calgary Metropolitan Region is a systems. global leader in minimizing the undesirable impacts of development on our natural environment including land, water, air and (c) Plan responsibly in Flood Prone Areas through sensitive development and flood mitigation. wildlife. (d) Reduce the Region's impact on the environment and The members of the Region work proactively with each other and our neighboring regions to ensure our vision is climate through proper and efficient land use planning, including the use of measurable targets to reduce impacts on land, water and air.

+(e) Increase the environmental, economic, and social resiliency of our region.